-When you visit Heart Mountain, you can incorporate a variety of settings into your experience.
+When you visit Heart Mountain, you can incorporate a variety of historical landmarks into your experience.
 Our award-winning Interpretive Center is an inviting space that includes the Foundation’s vast permanent collection, a dedicated movie theater, a gallery for special exhibits, a tasteful and comprehensive gift shop, and a reflection room that faces our garden and Heart Mountain beyond.
 The grounds of our National Historic Landmark site include original “camp” structures, interpretive walking trails, a victory garden, and a memorial honor roll.
-Explore the links below to learn about current and upcoming special exhibits, future events, and the logistics of visiting, including booking a group tour.
+Explore the links below to learn about current and upcoming special exhibits, future events, and the logistics of visiting, including booking a group tour and accessibility information.

 You’re also well-positioned to hike the mountain and tour the surrounding area when you visit Heart Mountain…look below for information about the towns of Powell and Cody in Park County, Wyoming, the Nature Conservancy who oversees hiking Heart Mountain, and slightly farther afield, the U.S.’s first national park: Yellowstone.
 Make a plan to visit Heart Mountain today!